-In 2013, the music publisher Éditions de l’Oiseau-Lyre (Lyrebird Press), established by Louise Hanson-Dyer in 1932, closed and its archive came to the Louise Hanson-Dyer Music Library at the University of Melbourne, where it is now a part of the Rare Music collections.
+In 2013, the Monaco-based music publisher Éditions de l’Oiseau-Lyre (Lyrebird Press), established by Australian Louise Hanson-Dyer in 1932, closed and in September that year its archive arrived at the University of Melbourne, where it is now a part of the Rare Music collection.

 The archive includes business records and correspondence, including letters from leading composers, artists and writers.
 There are also personal papers, Louise Hanson-Dyer’s memorabilia, her own library and some artworks.
-The archive features a “President’s Collection”, comprising one copy of almost every one of the Press’s print publications; a substantial collection of manuscript scores, many in the composer’s hand; and printed scores and performance parts.
+The archive features a “President’s Collection” (previously shelved together in Monaco), comprising one copy of almost every one of the Press’s print publications; a substantial collection of manuscript scores, many in the composer's hand; and printed scores and performance parts.
 There are also 78 and 331/3 rpm audio recordings, publication proofs and press clippings.

 The Editions de l’Oiseau-Lyre archive promises significant new insights into one of the twentieth-century’s most important music publishing houses and is an important resource for researchers.

 Library cataloguing or archival listing of the collection, with the exception of the sound recordings, was completed in 2018 and each series (or sub-collection) is discoverable.
 The first to be completed was “Music for performance and publication”, available through the Library catalogue.
 Music manuscripts include those in the hands of Canteloube, Daniel-Lesur, Glanville-Hicks, Ibert, Ikonomov, Koechlin, Landré, Milhaud, Oubradous, Sauguet and Sutherland.
 You can view a description of the entire series and detailed catalogue records have been prepared for each of the 266 items.